Creating Balance and Avoiding Burnout During Residency

-Being a doctor is a rewarding, empowering career; you literally save lives.
-And yet, the stress that comes along with being a doctor can turn “empowering” into “overpowering,” resulting in physician burnout.
-Sadly, about 30% of young physicians suffer from depression or depressive symptoms, and every year in the United States, roughly 400 physicians commit suicide.
+Being a doctor is a rewarding, empowering career: you literally save lives.
+The stress that comes along with being a doctor, however, can turn “empowering” into “overpowering,” resulting in physician burnout.

-These are sobering statistics, and I hope that you haven’t been personally touched by this degree of stress.
-But what if you have?
-Here are four tips to help you create balance and overcome symptoms of burnout.
+But we have four tips to help you create balance and overcome symptoms of burnout.

 1. Recognize the signs of burnout early on